 How do I become an Alaska Airlines pilot?

-First of all, you need to fulfil all the requirements set by Alaska Airlines.
-Then, you can apply for Pilot Development Program if you don’t have any previous flying experience.
+First, you need to fulfill all the requirements of Alaska Airlines.
+Then, you can apply for the Pilot Development Program if you don’t have any previous flying experience.
 If you are already an experienced pilot, you can apply for open pilot positions.

 How much money does an Alaska Airlines pilot make?